 Interest rates on variable-rate loans can increase significantly over time.
 While some of these loans are capped at 8-10%, many can have interest rates that grow even higher.
 Suddenly, the 5.5% loan is the cheap one.

 The question comes down to a gamble on the future of the economy and interest rates.
-For borrowers who expect to pay off their loans quickly after graduation, the variable-rate loan represents much less of a risk.
+The variable-rate loan represents much less of a risk for borrowers who expect to pay off their loans quickly after graduation.
 Those who take many years to pay down their student loans are much more vulnerable to the dangers of increasing interest rates.

 Free Your Cosigners